ChordPro/chordpro/docs/content/ChordPro-Configuration-Create-GUI.md

 # Creating a config (GUI)

+_Note: This does not work on Mac OS/X due to system constraints_

 ## Create a sample configuration using the GUI

 _Note that the appearance of dialogs and file names may differ between systems._